mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 3: Installs the node version defined in .nvmrc, then installs node packages, and finally builds the app.{.caption}

 <span class="callout">
-<strong>NOTE</strong>: You only need to run <strong>nvm install</strong> once while you are working in the app.
-If you switch apps, and that app uses a different node version, when you return to this app, you will need to run <strong>nvm use</strong> to set your environment with the right node version for this app.<br/>
+<strong>NOTE</strong>: You only need to run <strong>nvm install</strong> once per project unless the node version changes.
+If you switch to a project that uses a different node version, when you return to this project, run <strong>nvm use</strong> to set your environment back to the right node version.<br/>
 <strong>P.S.</strong> You need to have <a href="https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/" target="_blank" rel="noopener">NVM</a> installed in your system.
 </span>